wortell-smart-learning/ssis-training/lab05/Exercise 1/Lab 5 Exercise 1.md

 ### Reflection (in-between)
 15. Take a moment to think about the following questions:
-  * What value does variable "User::CSVFilename" have /outside/ FEL ResellerSales exports?
+  * What value does variable `User::CSVFilename` have /outside/ FEL ResellerSales exports?
   * What value does it have within FEL ResellerSales exports?

 ### Re-arrange the Control Flow